ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	....
 	ManagedDevice managedDevice = new ManagedDevice(mqttClient, deviceData);

-Note this constructor helps the custom device users to create ManagedDevice instance with the already created and connected MqttClient instance to take advantage of device management operations.
+Note this constructor helps the custom device users to create a ManagedDevice instance with the already created and connected MqttClient instance to take advantage of device management operations.
 But we recommend the users to use the library for all the device functionalities.

 Manage
 ------------------------------------------------------------------
 The device can invoke manage() method to participate in device management activities.
-The manage request will initiate a connect request internally if the device is not connected to the Internet of Things Foundation Connect already,
+The manage request will initiate a connect request internally if the device is not connected to the Internet of Things Foundation Connect already:

 .. code:: java

 	managedDevice.manage();

-The device can use overloaded manage(lifetime) method to register the device for a given timeframe.
+The device can use overloaded manage (lifetime) method to register the device for a given timeframe.
 The timeframe specifies the length of time within which the device must send another **Manage device** request in order to avoid being reverted to an unmanaged device and marked as dormant.

 .. code:: java

     managedDevice.manage(3600);

-Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/manage.html>`__ for more information about the manage operation.
+Refer to the `documentation <../device_mgmt/operations/manage.html>`__ for more information about the manage operation.

 Unmanage
 -----------------------------------------------------